OpenMS/pyopenms-docs/docs/source/glossary.rst

   muscle to the enzymes that catalyze the digestion of food to synthesizing and replicating DNA.

 Mascot
   Identifies peptides in MS/MS spectra via Mascot.
-Please find more information in the {term}`TOPP` [Documentation](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_MascotAdapter.html).
+Please find more information in the :term:`TOPP` [Documentation](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_MascotAdapter.html).

 HPLC-MS
   Data produced by High performance liquid chromatography (HPLC) separates components of a mixture, whereas mass